 * The program focus is on serving young adults with a variety of developmental disabilities (acquired before age 22 such as intellectual disability, visual impairment, hearing impairment, orthopedic impairment, Autism, etc.).

-To learn more or to visit the program, click on one of the event flyers below.
+To learn more or to visit the program, click below.